Top Challenges That Smaller Retailers Like Mum and Pop Shops in Australia Face

 Try following industry blogs for tips and how-to articles.
 No one likes doing their homework, but this is homework that can make your campaigns more profitable!

 Still scratching your head?
-You may want to consider hiring a digital agency.
+You may want to consider hiring a search marketing agency for your business or digital marketing firm.
 Look, it took me one semester of carpentry school to realize that I do not belong on a roof.
 Everyone’s brains are wired differently!
 If you want to hire an agency, you should find one that will be an extension of your business.

-I know a bunch of PPC managers in Australia that know their clients’ business inside out, and they help with other digital aspects of the business such as SEO, landing pages, conversion rate optimization, and more.
+I know a bunch of Pay Per Click / PPC agency managers in Australia that know their clients’ business inside out, and they help with other digital aspects of the business such as SEO, landing pages, conversion rate optimization, and more.

 Find someone that’s invested in your success.

 Let me ask this: What are you after?
-Do you want customers to buy your products online?
+Do you want customers to buy your products from your online store?
 Do you want a potential client to fill out your contact form?
 Do you want them to call you?

 Identifying your goal is crucial, and then you need to set up ways to measure your process.